dezeraecox-manuscripts/basic/README.md

 ## Example

-Here is the source code for a minimal sample document: [manuscript.qmd](manuscript.qmd).
+Here is the source code for a minimal sample document: [template.qmd](template.qmd).

 ## Acknowledgements